Arun-K-Ram/Arun-K-Ram/README.md

 ### 🔭 I’m currently working on

-I am currently venturing and trying out different methods to conduct software testing using python and also in parallel working on understanding the fundamentals of automation using Jenkins, Gitbash and Azure Dev Ops.
+I am currently venturing and trying out different methods to conduct software testing using python and also in parallel working on understanding the fundamentals of automation using Selenium, Jenkins, Gitbash and Azure Dev Ops.

 ### 🌱 I’m currently learning